TheOdinProject/curriculum/nodeJS/testing_express/testing_database_operations.md

 ### Introduction

 When the code that you are testing has to touch a database, the amount of setup that you have to do gets quite a bit more complicated.
-Obviously you don't want to run your testing code on your production database because of the risk of compromising your user's data.
+Obviously, you don't want to run your testing code on your production database because of the risk of compromising your users' data.
 In this lesson, we'll touch on how to deal with databases in unit and integration testing environments.

 ### Lesson overview